How to Use a Project Management Framework to Improve DEI [UPDATED]

 It sounds easy, but the truth is it can be extremely difficult for organizations to keep up with the competition, society, politics, the economy, and all the other changes that the world throws at them.

 One such initiative is Diversity, Equity, and Inclusion, or DEI.
 DEI has become a serious matter that many organizations must take seriously.
+(Reducing bias in cultures through the implementation of DEI training courses, organization awareness, disciplinary programs for biased and disrespectful behavior are just a few examples of DEI initiatives.)
 However, not every organization understands where to begin to approach DEI, never mind implementing its initiatives.
 Many organizations throw the responsibility at HR, expecting them to develop policies and procedures to bring more organizational awareness to and improve DEI.

 What is a Project Management Framework?